kindone/text-versioncontrol/README.md

 ##### Notes on similarity and difference to Quill's Delta

-Text-VersionControl borrows Quill Delta's representation and many of method names but does not behave the same in a few cases.
+Text-VersionControl borrows Quill Delta's representation and many of its method names but does not behave the same in a few cases.
 For example, many of the methods of Quill's Delta reorder adjacent delete and insert (which in most cases does not change the effect), but Text-VersionControl's equivalent methods preserve it.
 See the following examples:

 *  Result of `new Delta().retain(2).delete(2).insert('Hello')`